LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-wk1/exercises.rst

    #.
 The chores list should have an underlined heading.
    #.
 The chores in the list should be italicized.

-Before moving on, click the GitHub login button.
+Before moving on, click the *Sign in* button.
 Save your work and rename the project (something like "angular-lesson-1-exercises").
-Click the blue "Commit" button just above the files panel to store your project.
+This will allow you to store your progress and return to it later, if necessary.

 Part 2: Add More Components
 ----------------------------